cestabrooks/Shopify-Image-Repository/README.md

 ## General Info
 This project is a simple image repository that allows users to upload, download, and delete images.
 Every user must create an account with a username and password.
 Once they are logged in, they can interact with photos in their personal private libaray or the global public libary (which everyone can access).

+Currently, this project supports the following image formats: `.jpg`, `.jpeg`, `.png`, and `.gif`*.

+*Note: Any animated `.gif` file that is uploaded to the repository will only display a preview of the first frame.
+To view the entire animation in sequence, you can download the file and open it.

 ## Setup
 Create a folder such as `Image Repository` somewhere on your computer and place the `main.py` file inside of it.
 When `main.py` is run, it will create numerous folders to organize data within its current working directory.
 Thus, it is important to place it in a brand new folder where it is free to run and create its own file system.